DSCmunich/CTF-2023/forensics/the-analyzor/README.md

 Reconstruct the files from the malware-analysis folder.
 Get the hash within the document: `02a7c7df31b0a93fc80b053e46dcfa1eeb82eff79c1c8d802db31f1d0db823fd`

 Google the hash and find the vendor analysis results in VirusTotal.
-Comodo *names* the file `Malware@#y5k2i037tivi`.
+Xcitium *names* the file `Malware@#y5k2i037tivi`.

 ### Extended version